Benefits & Grants for families of children with disabilities

 Read our parents’ guide to PIP blog, with top tips and information about help with PIP in Cambridgeshire.

-Contact a Family’s summary factsheet outlines all the basics about Personal Independence Payment – also known as PIP
+Contact’s summary factsheet outlines all the basics about Personal Independence Payment – also known as PIP

 It also has a new guide for parents on PIP other benefits at 16, which looks at what tests are used to decide if someone gets PIP, how the points system works, plus other benefits and rights entitlements when a child reaches 16 years of age and is staying on, or leaving, non-advanced education or approved training.